AshKernow/R-intro-2023/week0.md

 development environment (IDE) that makes using R much easier and more interactive.
 You need to install R before you install RStudio.

-On this course we will be making use of a brilliant collection of packages designed for data science called the **`tidyverse`** that make it much easier and more fun to work with your data.
+On this course we will be making use of a excellent collection of packages designed for data science called the **`tidyverse`** that make it much easier and more fun to work with your data.
 After installing R and RStudio, follow the instructions at the bottom of this page to install the `tidyverse`.